 Green Equipment Choices

-LEED certification is becoming a high priority for new projects.
-McGraw-Hill predicts over 25% of all new commercial & institutional construction starts will be LEED certified and 83% of commercial building executives will seek LEED certification for new projects by 2013.
+LEED certification has become a high priority for new projects.
+McGraw-Hill predicted over 25% of all new commercial & institutional construction starts were LEED certified and 83% of commercial building executives sought LEED certification for new projects in 2013.